mdcscry/devart-template/project_posts/2014-03-01-February Journal.md

 Withn’t a lick of further ado the February Journal:

 ####Feb 3rd.
-  * Glyphmatic.us runs local all night with from starting with flasher1 [PICTURE].
+  * Glyphmatic.us runs local all night with from starting with flasher1.

 ####Feb 4th
   * Review filters available-Looking for Emboss